Arcky97/Pokemon-Kyrac/README.md

 - Fixed entrances of the Open Mart in Hester City, transfering the player to NPC house.

 - Improved the script used for the monitor in the Trainer School's Computer class room.

+### V1.18.25R - Release June 17 2023

+- Created and added a Chapter summary screen that appears around the start of a new chapter.

+- Reworked Hester City

+- Reworked Hester Beach

+- So many changes and improvements made that I won't even bother summing them up XD

 ## Credits: